jwbuurlage/Bulk/docs/pages/api/coarray.md

 ## Template parameters

 * `T` - the type of the value stored in the local image of the coarray.
-* `Hub` - the type of hub to which this coarray belongs.
+* `World` - the type of world to which this coarray belongs.

 ## Member classes
 |                               |                                                  |